Schembechler son, players say Michigan coach knew of abuse

 He told ESPN on Wednesday that his mother invited the athletic director at the time, Don Canham, to their home so he could describe the abuse.
 And he told The Detroit News that Canham fired Anderson “nearly immediately.”

-“Bo went to him and said, ‘I need him, he is our team doctor, reinstate him,’ and he did,” Matt Schembechler told the News.
-Canham died in 2005, one year after Bo Schembechler.
+“Bo went to him and said, ‘I need him, he is our team doctor, reinstate him,’ and he did,” the 62-year-old Schembechler said.
+Canham died in 2005, one year before Bo Schembechler.
+Anderson died in 2008.

 Asked why they decided to come forward about the abuse, Johnson said it was important to put faces to the allegations and to make sure there could be no doubt that Bo Schembechler was aware of the sexual abuse.
 He also talked about how the abuse has affected his life.